blueburrito24/obsidiannotes/Stuff to do.md

 install Kanban board plugin
-start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory) Set up bitwarden
+start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory) Set up bitwarden set up nomedia file on phone set up bases for custom list and books list

 Look into GI Joe Classified line
 Make a pal for GohanZ2